United States entry requirements for South Korea passport holders

 Visa options if you want to stay beyond the free limit:

-For specialty occupations.
-Requires employer sponsorship and lottery.
+For employment in a specialty occupation; requires employer sponsorship and annual lottery.

 work visa